hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

   }

-If the contract registry does not exist or the transaction signer is not an owner, the transaction is invalid.
+If the contract registry does not exist or the transaction signer is not an owner or does not have their public key in ``sawtooth.swa.administrators``, the transaction is invalid.

 The new owner list will replace the current owner list and the updated contract registry is set in state.